zycalice/domain-adaptation-nlp/README.md

 * [2] domain name

+## Instructions to run
-## Balanced Conf Model and Few Labels Models
+### Balanced Conf Model and Few Labels Models
-Create an output folder under this directory.
+* Create an output folder under this root directory if it does not exist.
-Run sentiment_classification_amazon.py from the root directory.
+* Run sentiment_classification_amazon.py from the root directory.

 More ablations and experiments could be found in notebook XXXX under the notebook directory.

-## Householder Transformation
+### Householder Transformation
 [To do]